 Organic farming is a production system that prohibits the use of synthetically produced agro-inputs (fertilisers and pesticides).
 Instead, it relies on organic material (such as crop residues, animal residues, legumes, bio-pesticides) for "maintaining soil productivity and fertility and managing pests under conditions of sustainable natural resources and a healthy environment"1.

-2.8 MILLION ha of area under certified organic farming (as of March 2020)2 cereals, millets, cotton, fruits, vegetables, and more - are being cultivated using organic farming
+NO RELIABLE ESTIMATES of uncertified organic farmers in India are available cereals, millets, cotton, fruits, vegetables, and more - are being cultivated using organic farming